Roman Gorgy

 During my recent trip to Italy, I joined an Italian friend of mine at a trattoria for a late night supper.
-As we hungrily ate our overfilled plates of pasta Carbonara and Cacio e Pepe, a local specialty made with pecorino cheese and lots of spicy, freshly-ground black pepper, mingled with lots of Italian voices were plenty of Americans, making sure they were heard above the din.
+As we hungrily ate our overfilled plates of pasta Carbonara and Cacio e Pepe, a local specialty made with pecorino cheese and lots of spicy, freshly-ground black pepper, and pondered our day spent searching down the best coffee and chocolate in Rome.

 romechocolateII.jpg

 Entering the velvet-lined shop, I smelled something delightful in the air, and saw in the small, well-lit backroom, a group of women sitting around chatting and peeling freshly-roasted chestnuts.
 Being naturally curious, some say a pain-in-the-butt, I wandered back there to take a look.
-Within minutes a large Italian fellow came lumbering towards me, thankfully without plucked eyebrows or Versace knock-offs (I didn't check out the chest hair 'situation'), he seemed to have no ulterior motives and offered to speak with me about his chocolates.
+Within minutes a large Italian fellow came lumbering towards me, and after our greetings, offered to speak with me about his chocolates.

 romachocolate.jpg